kasir-barati/graphql-js-ts/docs/intro.md

 > [!NOTE]
 >
-> This is copied and pasted from GraphQL here, in fact this was a burning question for me that if I should stick to HTTP/S or should I use a different protocol.
+> - This is copied and pasted from GraphQL here, in fact this was a burning question for me that if I should stick to HTTP/S or should I use a different protocol.
 But in short we do not need to change our protocol.
 >
 > > ... the GraphQL specification doesn’t require the use of a particular transport protocol for requests ... it is common for HTTP to be used for stateless query and mutations operations.
 Long-lived, stateful subscription operations are often supported by WebSockets or server-sent events instead.
 > >
 > > &mdash; [Ref](https://graphql.org/learn/response/#data).
+>
+> - This was my second question that I was trying to find an answer to it and it was actually just a few links away from me.
+[In graphql.org they have a section for tools and libs](https://graphql.org/community/tools-and-libraries/).
+There I was able to compare and find the right tool for my next move, deciding on a lib for my backend app.

 ## How you create your API in GraphQL